link to ringley website

 In this context, landlords'>ground rents are payments stipulated in a lease that leaseholders must make to the landlord for using the land, regardless of whether the land title is transferred to the leaseholder.
 This applies specifically to leases of land for personal residential purposes.

 However, regardless of the time provided, the impact is expected to be long-term.
 The ban on landlords'>ground rents can potentially disrupt the business plans of private sheltered housing and retirement housing developers as they have structured their financing and operational models around the income generated from landlords'>ground rents.
 With this revenue source no longer available, they will be forced to reconsider their financial tactics and possibly find alternative ways to fund and maintain communal spaces.
-The counter to this is - so isn't that what servicechargesorted.co.uk/blogs/digital-solution-can-improve-the-whole-process-by-making-it-faster-and-more-transparent'>service charges are for?
+The counter to this is - so isn't that what servicechargesorted.co.uk/blogs/service-charge-disputes-what-cam-be-disputed-how-and-the-role-of-the-first-role-tenancy-agreements-made-easy'>planetrent.co.uk/blog/could-a-tax-tribunal-ruling-mean-btl-investors-avoid-3-stamp-duty-surcharge'>tribunal'>service charges are for?

 landlords'>Ground rents have historically been a significant funding source for developers in the retirement housing sector.
 Most landlords'>ground rent investors argue they rely on the income generated from landlords'>ground rents to support the development and maintenance of communal spaces and amenities.
 And, that these facilities are crucial for well-being and maintaining retirement community residents' quality of life.
 Supporting development, a source of income we agree, but everyone knows that the maintenance of communal spaces and amenities.